How a Little Gratitude Can Go a Long Way

 - Increase staff resilience in challenging times

-It’s Thank Your Cleaner Day on 16th October so we urge you to think about the wonderful people who help keep your offices clean and safe.
+Today is Thank Your Cleaner Day (20th October 2021) so we urge you to think about the wonderful people who help keep your offices clean and safe.
 Often working in the background, or out of office hours, these people dedicate their working lives to keeping your businesses running smoothly and presentably day in and day out but get very little recognition for their work.
 Take a moment to pass on your gratitude – it could make all the difference to someone.